 - 2 Choose an ISP using Easy Internet Sign-up.
 To open Easy Internet Sign-up: - a Double-click the Easy Internet Sign-up icon on the desktop.
+Or b Follow the onscreen instructions.

 Click Start on the taskbar, choose All Programs, choose Online Services, and then click Easy Internet Sign-up.